Back to:

 Available

-I painted Jesus at the Golden Mean so He would be the center of attention.
-I highlighted His face with the light shining on Him because He is the Light of the world.
+I placed Jesus at the Golden Mean so He remains the undeniable focal point of the composition.
+I also bathed His face in warm, glowing light, because He is the Light of the world.

 Jesus Looking to the Future is painted on un-tempered masonite board which I wrapped with fine Belgian linen and coated with five layers of Renaissance marble gesso.
 The back of the board is supported with oak strips.
 The under-painting is painted in verdaccio (grey-green ten value palette).
 The final painting is coated with a special oil medium.
 After it dried for one year it received five coats of damar varnish.
 This painting should last hundreds of years if treated with care and kept out of direct sunlight.